4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 minute(trans_time) as f_trans_minute FROM t1;
 ```

-Other related functions also include numerical feature calculation (such as `ceiling`) and string feature calculation (such as `substr`).
+Other related functions also include numerical feature computation (such as `ceiling`) and string feature processing (such as `substr`).

 ### 3.3.
 Time-Series Features on the Primary Table